Top 5 Best Cat Eye Drops of 2020

 - Relieves discomfort from irritated eyes

-Although all the products that made the top five provide a range of benefits, we recommend Vetericyn Plus Eye Wash for Cats & Dogs as our overall favorite.
+Although all the products that made the top five provide a range of benefits, we recommend Vetericyn Plus Eye Wash as our overall favorite.
 The product goes into the eyes easily and is comfortable enough that most cats accept the application with a minimum of fuss.
 The fact that it can be used as both an eyewash and as soothing drops provides an added advantage.
 It is gentle enough to be applied three to four times per day if needed.

 We also like the antimicrobial properties of Vetericyn, since this stops the growth of germs and spores such as those associated with mold and mildew.
 This aids in the prevention of eye disease and promotes good eye health.
 It also makes it less likely that germs will be transmitted to your pet from the eye drops, which can happen if they accidentally become contaminated.